jjrs07/get-job-without-job/GitHub account creation.md

 ---

-## 🙌 You're Ready!
+## You're Ready!

 With your GitHub account, you're now part of the world’s largest developer community.
-Share your projects, collaborate, and grow your skills 💪.
+Share your projects, collaborate, and grow your skills.